Balzu/url-shortener/README.md

 * **eventual consistency**: in some cases, especially in case of failure of some node, the system takes a lot of time to reach consistency.
 This is what happens in the tests: usually they work as expected, but when they fail it is because the system has not reached consistency yet

 ## TODO
-Although the system works quite well, last changes broke some test.
-There is also some minor bug that still has to be fixes.
+Although the system works quite well, last changes broke some tests.
+There is also some minor bugs that still has to be fixed.